Magamanny/latex_cheaksheet/README.md

-# latex_cheaksheet
+# LaTeX cheat sheet
-A template and common elements used in latex, for quick reference.
+A template and common elements used in LaTeX, for quick reference.
+This is a LaTex cheat sheet or LaTex Templete.

 ## Template